SofianeB/B2SAFE-B2STAGE-Training/07a-Working-with-PIDs_CURL.md

 ## Registering a file with PUT

 Register the PID, link the PID and the data object.
-Here we use public csv file, stored on figshare.
+Here we use a public csv file as data which is stored on figshare and publicly available.

 ```sh